All definitions are research-based, expert-vetted, and come from the Talent Development Body of Knowledge.

 Evaluation of training is a multi-level, systematic method for gathering information about the effectiveness and impact of training programs.
 Results of the measurements can be used to improve the offering, determine whether the learning objectives have been achieved, and assess the value of the training to the organization.

-Experiential Learning occurs when a learner participates in an activity, reviews the activity, identifies useful knowledge or skills that were gained, and transfers the result to the workplace.
+Experiential learning is a specific learning process in which learners participate in an activity, review the activity, identify useful knowledge or skills that were gained, debrief what was learned, and transfer what was learned to the workplace.
+It is also known as discovery learning.

-Feedback is advice or information given from one person to another about how useful or successful an event, process, or action is.
-Feedback is given to participants after training regarding their progress, which helps with retention and behavior.
+Feedback is advice or information from one person to another about how useful or successful an event, process, or action is.
+In coaching and all TD activities, learners receive feedback regarding their progress, which helps with learning retention and behavior change.

 Goal refers to an end state or condition toward which human effort is directed.